james-d-h/quarto-phd-thesis/README.md

 # quarto-phd-thesis readme.txt

-This repository contains a custom Quarto template designed for my PhD theses at the University of Edinburgh.
-However, it can be easily adapted for general use or for other institutions or similar use cases.
+This repository contains a custom Quarto template designed for my PhD thesis at the University of Edinburgh, it is not exactly to specifications.
+However, it can be easily adapted for general use; for other institutions; or for similar use cases such as Masters Dissertations or Theses.

 ## Introduction